 - Encourage citizen legislators who come from real careers in business, medicine, agriculture, and trades — not professional political machines

-John Peters is running for Congress in Florida’s 16th District because he believes in citizen service — not career politics.
+John Peters is running for Congress in Florida’s 14th Congressional District because he believes in citizen service — not career politics.
 He is a businessman, not a politician.
 He has run a company, made payroll, managed costs, and solved problems.
 He brings that same practical mindset to Washington.

 - Cosponsor the Congressional Term Limits Amendment on day one — making it clear from the start that his vote is not for sale to the career politicians who benefit from the current system.